 to encourage import through the customs office and sale of genuine mobile handsets and minimize the possible grey market.

-The blacklist includes illegal phones that won’t work in the country.
+The blacklist includes illegal and lost/stolen phones that won’t work in the country.
 They will change the status of some phone identity (IMEI) to black if they don’t find it registered.
 Also, Read how to register your phone online.

 The new project will handle all works for mobile phone identity.
 It will also provide the statistics of the smartphone, market share of different phone brands, and the percentage share of 4G, 3G, 2G capable phones easily.